 Students will learn the rules and techniques of various sports, work on physical fitness, and engage in lifetime physical activities such as dance.
 Sportsmanship will be emphasized.
 Students are required to wear a P.E. uniform.
 Uniforms may be purchased through the school, if desired.
-A solid gray or any UPREP tee shirt and plain blue athletic shorts can be worn.
+A solid gray, royal blue, black shirt or any U-PREP tee shirt can be worn.
+Solid gray, royal blue or black athletic shorts or sweats or solid black leggings can be worn.
 Proper footwear for activities must be worn.
-This includes athletic shoes or shoes with laces.
-Tank tops, boots, sandals, or Toms are not permitted.
+Spandex tank tops, boots, sandals, or crocs are not permitted.
 Note: Students in Dance are not required to take PE.